Countries That Are Open to COVID-19 Vaccinated Travelers

 Belize is also welcoming non-vaccinated travelers, but requires them to have proof of a negative PCR COVID-19 test taken within 96 hours of travel or a negative rapid test from within 48 hours of travel.
 Alternatively, travelers can get tested upon arrival at the airport for $50.

 British Virgin Islands

-The British Virgin Islands is welcoming fully vaccinated tourists with shorter quarantine measures in place as of May 15.
+The British Virgin Islands is welcoming fully vaccinated tourists with shorter quarantine measures in place.
 Travelers will be required to show proof of a negative COVID-19 PCR test from within five days of arriving, get tested upon arrival, and quarantine until that test comes back negative, according to the government.